badruzeus/CloverEFI-4MU/README.md

       <br><i>// If `02` is last Boot Entry, add Clover on `03`:</i><br/>
       <br> > `bcfg boot add 03 FS0:\EFI\CLOVER\CLOVERX64.efi "Clover EFI Bootloader"`<br/>
       <br> <i>// OFC, you could add another entries eg. Windows Boot Manager, Linux Grub2, etc. on 04, 05..</i><br/>
-      <br> If Clover is not set as 1st boot order, you need pressing Combo key (could be F12, Esc, etc)<br/>
-      <br>and manually select it once computer powered on.<br/>
+      <br> If Clover is not set as 1st boot order, you need pressing Combo key (could be F12, Esc, etc) and manually select it once computer powered on.<br/>

 - [ ] If you're unable to run "EFI Shell" from BIOS, place "SHELLX64.EFI" on your ESP root (not EFI dir).
       <br>Some old AMI Aptio firmwares (eg. v2.00) need this.<br/>

 - [ ] Still having trouble accessing Shell via Firmware?
-      <br>Install Clover to Bootable USB FlashDisk using BDUtility.exe under Windows then boot from it.<br/>
-      <br>Run UEFI Shell provided by Clover.<br/>
+Install Clover to Bootable USB FlashDisk using BDUtility.exe under Windows then boot from it.
+Run UEFI Shell provided by Clover.

 --------------------------------------------------------------------------------------------